kshoji/build-supercollider/README.md

-# Install supercollider and sc3-plugins
+# Install supercollider and sc3-plugins into Raspbian Lite(CLI)

 A _dead simple_ script that installs (build) dependencies, clones [Supercollider](https://github.com/supercollider/supercollider/) and [sc3-plugins](https://github.com/supercollider/sc3-plugins), builds it, and finally will install it.